waltyou/waltyou.github.io/_posts/2025-05-01-a-mcp-client-in-intellij-plugin-by-kotlin-en.md

 tags: [MCP, MCP Client, Intellij Plugin, OpenAI, Kotlin]
 ---

-MCP 最近很火，自己也为公司内部的Code Assistant Tool 实现了一个MCP Client。因为网上几乎全是教大家怎么写MCP Server的，很少有关于MCP Client，kotlin 实现的就更少了。所以我觉得有必要记录一下过程，以及遇到的问题，希望可以帮助大家。
+MCP has been gaining popularity recently, and I've implemented an MCP Client for our company's internal Code Assistant Tool.
+Since there are plenty of tutorials about writing MCP Servers but very few about MCP Clients, especially implementations in Kotlin, I feel it's necessary to document the process and the challenges I encountered, hoping it will help others.

 <!-- more -->

 ---

-* 目录
+* Content
 {:toc}
 ---

-## 背景
+## Background

-因为我需要给一个kotlin写的Intellij plugin添加MCP client功能，所以需要参考官方代码库 [Kotlin-sdk](https://github.com/modelcontextprotocol/kotlin-sdk)。但是官方代码中[kotlin-mcp-client](https://github.com/modelcontextprotocol/kotlin-sdk/blob/main/samples/kotlin-mcp-client/src/main/kotlin/io/modelcontextprotocol/sample/client/MCPClient.kt)有几个问题不符合我的需求：
+I needed to add MCP client functionality to an IntelliJ plugin written in Kotlin, so I referenced the official codebase [Kotlin-sdk](https://github.com/modelcontextprotocol/kotlin-sdk).
+However, the official [kotlin-mcp-client](https://github.com/modelcontextprotocol/kotlin-sdk/blob/main/samples/kotlin-mcp-client/src/main/kotlin/io/modelcontextprotocol/sample/client/MCPClient.kt) had several issues that didn't meet my requirements:

-1. LLM 调用的是 Anthropic 的API，但是我希望是OpenAI compatible API
+1. The LLM calls Anthropic's API, but I wanted to use an OpenAI compatible API
-2. 只支持 stdio 的MCP server，没有sse 的例子
+2. It only supports stdio MCP servers, with no examples for SSE
-3. 初始化 stdio的代码在intellij plugin中运行时，无法正确获取完整的 PATH 环境变量，导致cmd找不到
+3. When running in an IntelliJ plugin, the stdio initialization code couldn't correctly get the complete PATH environment variable, causing cmd not to be found
-4. 没有从MCP Server 配置文件中获取server配置、初始化server、管理server的代码
+4. There was no code for getting server configurations from MCP Server config files, initializing servers, or managing servers

-## 问题及解决方案
+## Problems and Solutions

 ### 1. MCP Client + OpenAI compatible API + Kotlin

-网上大多数 MCP Client + OpenAI compatible API 的组合，大都是Python or Typescript 写的，kotlin的很少，几乎没有找到，而且可能因为MCP的概念也很新，主流llm训练数据里可能都没有相关代码，所以生成的效果很差，几番尝试后，只能自己动手、丰衣足食了。
+Most MCP Client + OpenAI compatible API combinations found online are written in Python or TypeScript, with very few in Kotlin.
+Since MCP is also a relatively new concept, mainstream LLM training data probably doesn't include related code, resulting in poor generation quality.
+After several attempts, I had to implement it myself.

 #### #1. define needed types